 We have a limited operating history, have incurred net losses since our inception, and anticipate that we will continue to incur significant losses for the foreseeable future.
-We may never generate any revenue or become profitable or, if we achieve profitability, may not be able to sustain it.\
+We may never generate any revenue or become profitable or, if we achieve profitability, may not be able to sustain it.

 We are a clinical-stage biopharmaceutical company with a limited operating history that may make it difficult to evaluate the success of our business to date and to assess our future viability.
 Our operations to date have been limited to business planning, organizing and staffing our company, raising capital, developing and optimizing our technology platform, identifying potential product candidates, undertaking research and preclinical studies for our lead program and our other development programs, early clinical development for our lead program, establishing and enhancing our intellectual property portfolio, and providing general and administrative support for these operations.
 In March 2022, we completed dosing in the first cohort for the single-ascending dose (SAD) Phase 1 clinical trial of DT-216, our lead FA GeneTACTM product candidate.
-We have recently initiated patient dosing in the multiple-ascending dose (MAD) Phase 1 clinical trial of DT-216.
-All other product candidates are in preclinical development, and none have been approved for commercial sale.
-We have never generated any revenue from product sales and have incurred net losses each year since we commenced operations, including a net loss of \$46.0 million and \$35.5 million for the nine months ended September 30, 2022 and the year ended December 31, 2021, respectively.
+We announced initial data from our SAD Phase 1 clinical trial of DT-216, our lead FA GeneTACTM product candidate.
+We announced initial data from our SAD Phase 1 clinical trial of DT-216, and none have been approved for commercial sale.
+We have never generated any revenue from product sales and have incurred net losses each year since we commenced operations, including a net loss of \$63.3 million and \$35.5 million for the years ended December 31, 2022 and 2021, respectively.
 We expect that it will be several years, if ever, before we have a product candidate ready for regulatory approval and commercialization.
 We expect to incur increasing levels of operating losses over the next several years and for the foreseeable future as we advance our product candidates through clinical development.
 Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' equity and working capital.